mozilla-services/repoze.who.plugins.browserid/README.rst

                      syntax to include details of the challenge, e.g. use
                      %(csrf_token)s to include the CSRF token.

-  :verifier_url:   The URL of the BrowserID verifier service, to which all
+  :verifier:   The PyVEP Verifier object to use for checking assertions, or
-                   assertions will be posted for checking.
-The default value is the standard browserid.org verifier and should be suitable for all purposes.
+               the dotted python name of such an object.
+The default value is vep.RemoteVerifier() which should be suitable for most purposes.

-  :urlopen:   The dotted python name of a callable implementing the same API
-              as urllib.urlopen, which will be used to access the BrowserID verifier service.
-The default value utils:secure_urlopen which does strict HTTPS certificate checking by default.

   :check_https:   Boolean indicating whether to reject login attempts over
                   enencrypted connections.
 The default value is False.